What are Torque Drive binders?

 Place the binder as close to the rub rail as possible so that the handle will be able to hit the floor of the trailer or position so the handle is against a part of the unit being tied down.

-- It has speed and torque.
+- A drill has speed and torque.
 Run in either third or second for slack pick up, drop her into first or final tightness.

-- The (2) five-amp-per-hour batteries should give a driver two to three full days of operation.
+- A drill with multiple five-amp-per-hour batteries should give a driver two to three full days of operation.

-- The many torque settings allow the driver to set the chain tightness to his liking.
+- A drill with many torque settings will allow the driver to set the chain tightness to his liking.

 How to operate